NixImagery/Niximagery/_cameras/afga-isolette.md

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/mrhood/albums/72157717287942686" title="Agfa Isolette I"><img src="https://live.staticflickr.com/65535/49663288168_142911202f_z.jpg" width="640" height="480" alt="Agfa Isolette I"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 ## Notes
 I'm thankful to [Camera Wiki](http://camera-wiki.org/wiki/Isolette#Isolette_I) and [Roland and Caroline](http://www.rolandandcaroline.co.uk/isolettei/isolettei.html) for their comprehensive information on this camera.
 Knowing more about the machine is of great technical benefit in operating it, but also brings me closer to it emotionally and aesthetically.
+There's a nice review on [35mmc](https://www.35mmc.com/28/05/2020/5-frames-with-an-agfa-isolette-by-rock/).

 [^arse1]: If you don't remember to wind the film on, the next image will superimpose on the the last.
 Perfect for double exposures, if you're into that.